-The Third phase of joint EU/UNDP Project “Community Based Approach” was officially launched in Luhanska oblast on 9 October 2014 during regional seminar and donors meeting in Severodonetsk.
+The Third phase of joint EU/UNDP Project “Community Based Approach” was officially launched in Donetsk oblast on 13 November 2014 during regional seminar in Kramatorsk.

 In Zaporizka oblast a refurbished kindergarten in village Blagovischenka Kuibyshivsky rayon was formaly opened.
 Under the CBA Project support hot water supply system which use solar power was installed, old windows and doors were replaced and partially heat insulation of frontage was done.
 Thanks to these complex measures premises of the kindergarten willstay warm in inter.
 Besides, usage of solar energy will do savings to local budget.
 To implement this initiative community members gathered more than UAH 25 ths., and Project provided more than UAH 229 ths.
 More than 1000 community members benefited from microproject implementation.